-The stability of the existing fill slope has been assessed in accordance with methodologies set forth in Blake et al. (2002) and AASHTO LRFD for Bridge Design Specifications with respect to a representative cross-section, illustrated on Figure D-1 in Appendix D (the section is identified in plan-view on Figure A-2).
+The stability of the existing natural slope has been assessed in accordance with methodologies set forth in Blake et al. 2002 and AASHTO LRFD for Bridge Design Specifications with respect to a representative cross-section, illustrated on Plate D-1 in Appendix D (the section is identified in planview on Figure A-2).
 The stability of the slope was modeled using SLIDE, a computer application incorporating (among others) Spencer's Method of analysis.
-Calculations for stability were developed by searching for the minimum factor of safety for a rotational-type failure occurring through surficial soils (primarily embankment fill and colluvium), just above the underlying conglomerate bedrock.
+Calculations for stability were developed by searching for the minimum factor of safety for a translational-type failure occurring through surficial soils (colluvium), just above the underlying conglomerate bedrock, plus a second analysis modeling a circular-type failure mode.
 Analysis was performed for both static and seismic (pseudo-static) cases.

-Groundwater, e.g. a piezometric groundwater surface, was not encountered during our subsurface investigation; accordingly, groundwater was not modeled in our limit-equilibrium analysis.
+Groundwater, e.g. a piezometric groundwater surface, was not encountered during our subsurface investigation; however, seepage was noted in the test pit, potentially a perennial spring, as well as the test pit for Lot 75R (IGES, 2017).
+To assess the potential impact of shallow groundwater, groundwater was also modeled in our limit-equilibrium analysis, assumed to be at a depth of 10 feet below exiting grade (localized).
 Saturated parallel seepage has been modeled in a separate analysis (see Section 4.3.2).